Updated: Nov 5

 Asana - These practices can be added to daily routine as they are good for senior health.
 The skeletal system along with its muscles, tendons, and joints atrophy with time, age.
-Simple asana, which form a part of hatha yoga, which involve less strenuous stretch can be practiced for at least 20 minutes in the morning, and again in the evening, when the body id less stiff, for maintaining the optimal flexibility of the body.
+Simple asana, which form a part of hatha yoga, which involve less strenuous stretch can be practiced for at least 20 minutes in the morning, and again in the evening, when the body is less stiff, for maintaining the optimal flexibility of the body.
 If left unattended the progressing stiffness can leads to debilitating rheumatism, arthritis later on.
 Asana practice must be done with proper attention to the attitude, action and alignment aspects as laid down by yoga literature of the yore.

 Yogic Diet - It a known fact that the body stops growing after it has attained the age of 25 years, thus less food is required for its healthy functioning from there on.
 Thus we at our yoga center, Shahzadpur, near Chandigarh, recommend diet which is sattvic in nature, simple and easy to digest.
 One must eat only half stomach full.
 We educate our students on the details of what is healthy eating? and the right way to eat.

 All this can be easily learnt at our regular yoga classes which are held at our yoga center at Shahzdpur, located near Chandigarh.
 Our techniques of teaching yoga online also have been found very effective for the seniors in particular.
 We also conduct regular yoga camps on all weekends related to various medical conditions, diseases, meditation -concentration - the details of are available on our Yoga Retreat near Chandigarh section on this website.
 Yoga therapy is a complex process which must be first learnt from competent teachers before one can gain proficiency to start practicing the techniques at home on one's own.

 We also recommend Karma Yoga to our students as a means to develop the sense of being useful to others.
 Karma Yoga stands for action done without any expectation of the returns.
 It can give unbridled joy, balance of mind, and help increase self worth of the practitioner.